syncfusion-content/angularjs-docs/angularjs/TreeGrid/Stacked-Header.md

 ## Stacked header column customization

-we can customize the stacked header cells with more options as described below.
+You can customize the stacked header cells with more options as follows.

 ### CSS Class